 Donating Needs to Be Complicated

 Another common misconception about charitable giving is that the giving process is long and complicated.
 The reality is that, in our digital climate, online giving is easier than ever.
 In fact, charities work hard to make the giving process as easy as possible.
 This includes customizable donations and the freedom to easily end the relationship if you must.
 Donating to charity doesn’t have to be a challenge.

 Charitable Donations = Large Cash Donations

-Finally, those with a heart to give may assume that their wallet isn’t deep enough to make a difference.
+Finally, those with a heart to give may believe that their wallet isn’t deep enough to make a difference.
+It’s a misconception about charitable giving that you shouldn’t donate because it’s not a significant amount.
 The true story is that donations thrive on a diversified donor base of all levels, especially those who give a little each month.
 In fact, smaller donations give charities a surer sense of stability over time than large, unexpected lump-sum gifts.
-Don’t assume that the little you want to offer won’t help because it isn’t large enough.
+Don’t assume that the little charitable donation you want to offer won’t help because it isn’t large enough.